MED notations

 Be sure to review all the university regulations concerning INC notations and late completion of course work in section 16.3.5 in the undergraduate calendar.

-The MED notation has no grade point value in the calculation of a grade point average, and it stays on your Concordia transcript until you fulfill all the requirements of the course.
-If you choose not to complete the requirements of the course and it is required for your degree, you would be required to re-register for it at a future date.
+The MED notation has no grade point value in the calculation of a student’s GPA.
+The MED notation will stay on a student’s Concordia transcript if the assignments/requirements are not submitted and/or the deferred final exam is not written.
+If a student chooses to have the MED notation remain, and the course is required for their degree, they would be required to re-register for it at a future date.